Main content

 We will continue to improve the conditions and remove the substance in a systematic manner.

 We also investigate all our products containing PCBs and manage them in accordance with laws and regulations.
 Condensers, fluorescent light ballasts, and other electronic equipment containing PCBs that are stored at each business site are placed in sealed containers to prevent leakage, which will then be regularly inspected for proper management and storage.
-The Ricoh Group completed disposal of high-concentration PCB waste by fiscal 2021.
-We will also proceed with the disposal of low-concentration PCB waste in a planned manner.
+In the Ricoh Group, we are actively pursuing the proper disposal of PCB waste in a planned manner.

 Managing Risks Associated with Soil and Groundwater Pollution